 - A. The teaching position is defined by the positioning of the floor box and lectern, the screen(s) and the projector(s).
-Coordination with MEP and others will be necessary to ensure that the teaching lectern can be placed over the floor box without creating obstructions to the projected image.
-When floor boxes are not available, all cabling shall be placed in an ADA compliant raceway between lectern and wall where cables are run to. - B. Projectors used in SHSU classrooms shall have at least 2 HDMI inputs and will have a laser light source. - C. Projectors used in SHSU classrooms shall be capable of fitting the Chief RPMAU mount listed under specific equipment in section 6.12.
-Exceptions for projectors that exceed the weight limit of the RPMAU mount will need to be approved by Academic and Research Technologies. - D. All projector locations shall have two data lines located above ceiling near the projector, when practical, and shall consist of a data line terminated into a small surface mount box at the end of a 15' service loop.
-The loop shall be suspended above the ceiling and labeled for easy identification as well as being labeled on face plate and cable. - E. Classroom lecterns will be designed by Academic and Research Technologies along with the contractor and purchased under the construction budget with furniture and fixtures.
+Coordination with MEP and others will be necessary to ensure that the teaching lectern can be placed over the floor box without creating obstructions to the projected image. - B. Projectors used in SHSU classrooms shall have at least 2 HDMI inputs. - C. Projectors used in SHSU classrooms shall be capable of fitting the Chief RPMAU mount listed under specific equipment in section 6.12. - D. All projector locations shall have two data lines located above ceiling in close proximity to the projector when practical and shall consist of a data line terminated into a small surface mount box at the end of a 15' service loop.
+The loop shall be suspended above the ceiling and labeled for easy identification as well as being labeled on face plate and cable. - E. Classroom lecterns will be designed by IT@Sam along with the contractor and purchased under the construction budget with furniture and fixtures.
 Lecterns shall be ADA compliant. - F. Cable management must be performed in such a way as to separate power and signal distribution cables.
 Hook and loop tape must be used to manage Category cables.
-All signal cables for network and AV must have a 3' service loop within the lectern, neatly managed. - G. All cables exiting a lectern or rack should terminate to a floor box, poke-through or AV wall plate.
-All connections must be labeled according to standards established within this document. - H. All network cables connecting lectern devices to floor box or other network entry point shall be labeled by the AV Installer on the cable at the entry point stating the equipment that it connects and on the device end, the cable shall be labeled with the port label information. - I. Classroom lecterns must be plugged directly into a floor box underneath the teaching location.
+All signal cables for network and AV must have a 3' service loop within the lectern neatly managed. - G. All cables exiting a lectern or rack should terminate to a floor box, poke-through or AV wall plate.
+All connections must be labeled according to standards established within this documentation. - H. All network cables connecting lectern devices to floor box or other network entry point shall be labeled by the AV Installer on the cable at the entry point stating the equipment that it connects and on the device end the cable shall be labeled with the port label information. - I. Classroom lecterns must be plugged directly into a floor box underneath the teaching location.
 No extension cords may be used. - J. Lectern shall be supplied with rack mounted Power Distribution Units (PDU) located inside the lectern and shall have twenty percent expansion capacity after all equipment, including owners supplied equipment, is planned for.
 PDU's must not be daisy-chained within the lectern. - K. Lectern Logo: the owner may want a logo on the front of the lectern.
-Consult with SHSU Integrated Marketing and Communications department for approved branding and logos.
+For